skupperproject/skewer/example/README.md

 This example runs the frontend and the backend in separate Kubernetes namespaces, on different clusters.

-Use `kubectl create deployment` to deploy the frontend in namespace `west` and the backend in namespace
+Use `kubectl create deployment` to deploy the frontend in West and the backend in East.
-`east`.

 _**West:**_